 Statement on Teaching, Learning and Assessment

 Students engage in a seminar format, requiring the preparation of material from a leading list supplied by the tutor to be discussed and critiqued during class contact time.
 This is student led with the tutor offering support and focussing direction.
 High level critical analysis and synthesis of ideas from disparate areas, is required building on up to date legal academic commentary and case law, which the students have to research, acknowledging multiple perspectives, and engaging with contested knowledge.
-The module is assessed by a portfolio including'inline' presentations made by students to other students and staff during seminars.
+The module is assessed by the units described below, including'inline' presentations made by students to other students and staff during seminars.
 Students will submit slides for formative feedback ahead of their presentations.
-In week 7 formative feedback will be provided on structural and content issues in relation to the first written portfolio item.
+In week 7 formative feedback will be provided on structural and content issues in relation to the written opinion item.

 Teaching and Learning Work Loads